DaytimeLobster/gogrow/readme.md

 ### Install with Docker Compose (recommended):

-Docker compose and Docker run are the easiest ways to get up and running with Gogrow.
+Docker compose and Docker run are the easiest ways to get up and running with GoGrow.

 Ensure Docker and Docker Compose are installed and running correctly, and you can follow the below steps: